Skip to content

 • Manages recurring events well

-• Quickly reschedules and adjusts your calendar when conflict is detected
+• Quickly reschedules and adjusts your calendar when it detects a conflict

 Reclaim cons:

-Strengthening habits is all about consistency, and Reclaim.ai is a great AI calendar assistant to help you build that consistency.
+Strengthening habits is all about consistency, and Reclaim (now owned by Dropbox) is a great AI calendar assistant to help you build that consistency.
 It looks good, works even better, and it has the right balance between power and complexity.

 You can enter all the tasks you have to tackle manually, and Reclaim will start dropping them on your schedule on its own.
 Better yet, you can integrate a wide range of task management apps and turn on sync, automating the whole process.
 As it populates your near future, it'll keep an eye out for deadlines, defending the time needed to complete critical tasks from an out-of-the-blue 1:1.
 Speaking of 1:1s, Reclaim empowers your weekly catch-ups by rescheduling any recurring meetings if someone has to cancel, finding the best time slot for both and sending the appropriate notifications.